DanPearce/CI_PP5_Nexus_DRF/README.md

 5. Find the recently created instance on the dashboard, click onto this and find the URL section and make a note of this.
 6. Create an account or Log into [Heroku](https://dashboard.heroku.com/).
 7. Click New > Create new app, and select the correct region for this to be hosted > Create App.
-8. Once created, Navigate to the setings tab, and enter a new Config Var called DATABASE_URL, paste in the URL from ElephantSQL.
+8. Once created, Navigate to the settings tab, and enter a new Config Var called DATABASE_URL, paste in the URL from ElephantSQL.
 (No Quotation marks)
 9. Add the new DATABASE_URL to your env.py file.
 10. Within the project terminal, run `pip3 install dj_database_url==0.5.0 psycopg2`.
 11. Navigate to settings.py and add `import dj_database_url` underneath `import os`.